Audition Call

 Auditions

-Everyone who registers for an audition will be contacted, so check your junk box if you haven’t heard back within a week or so of signing up (and add us to your safe list!).
+Everyone will be contacted, so check your junk box if you haven’t heard back within 24 hours (and add us to your safe list!).

 Show Week Dates: May 4-10, 2026 at the Martial-Caron Theatre, Saint Boniface University